angel33la/codebase/README.md

-# Assignment: Testing Your Own Codebase
+# FULLSAIL UNIVERSITY: Assignment: Testing Your Own Codebase
 In this assignment, you will code out at least four (4) of the functions listed in the table below.
 Each function you successfully code will be worth 20% of your overall score.
 After coding out all four of your chosen functions, you will write functional tests for each one to verify the correct behavior under different use cases and input parameters.

 ## Functions To Draw From